Our impact reports

 Phase 1: Te Motu Kairangi, Miramar Peninsula

 The outcomes of our work on the Miramar Peninsula are a tribute to an epic collective effort.
+Learn more about our work and success here.

 What we achieved:

-- Developed a replicable blueprint for predator free projects working in urban environments, and reduced costs by up to 75% per hectare.
+- Developed a replicable blueprint for predator free projects working in urban environments, and reduced our costs by up to 75% per hectare.

 - 91% increase in native bird detections since the project began.